arepkim/CAT-assignment/README.md

   </pre>

   7. Later you will enter the website for this application, then you can choose whether to convert a pdf to txt or vice versa.
 Just choose to upload a file in the given segment then choose to convert it.
 You will   get a new file in transform version.
+  8. There is also a contact information for each group member regarding the website development process.